EthanTPainter/Baseball-Frontend/README.md

 # Baseball
-Baseball application for tracking team or player performance across a baseball season
+Baseball application frontend for tracking team or player performance across a baseball season